See a dentist if you have toothache that lasts more than 2 days. There are things you can do to ease it while you wait for an appointment.

 - tooth decay

-- a dental abscess
+- dental abscesses

-- a cracked or damaged tooth
+- cracked or damaged teeth

 - a loose or broken filling